Nhanderu/Belizas/ReadMe.md

     If the "not" operator should be counted in the verification.
     Defaults to `true`.
   * __`Boolean` includeBrackets__ *(optional)*
-    If the "not" operator should be counted in the verification.
+    If the brackets should be counted in the verification.
     Defaults to `true`.

 * __`String` ToString__